 What is a biennial plant?

 Note: Just because biennials die after two years doesn’t mean you have to start from scratch with fresh seeds.
-Many biennials are highly successful self-seeders, releasing fresh seeds in fall that germinate in spring to start the biennial cycle all over again.
+Many biennials are highly successful self-seeders, releasing fresh seeds in the fall that germinate in spring to start the biennial cycle all over again.
 So, if you’re happy with a wilder, more natural aesthetic, you can let your biennials do the seeding work for you.

 Best biennials for your garden

 Most biennials are either vegetables or flowers.
-Here are some of the tastiest and most beautiful biennials for your veggie or flower garden.
+Here are some of the tastiest and most beautiful biennials for your veggie or flower garden:

-Benefits and disadvantages of biennials
+Pros and cons of biennials

 Biennials are typically hardier than annuals and faster to bloom than perennials, making them a beloved “middle child” for gardeners.